Etrama/etrama.github.io/content/posts/2023-10-07-PCA/index.md

 Observe that we get way more amenable projected values when we choose to standardize despite having features in several different scales.
 PCA is sensitive to the scale of the features entered, so standardizing ensures that we do not assign higher importance to larger features.
 Standardizing also helps you avoid overflow errors, i.e. numbers that are too large to be represented by your selected datatype.
 Typically, to standardize you subtract the mean and divide by the standard deviation.
 $$X_{standardized} = \frac{{X - \mu}}{{\sigma}}$$
-Standard deviation is the root of the variance, so the following matrix equation should now make intuitive sense:

 So, finally, we express PCA as:
 $$